 The Title IX Coordinator and Title IX Deputy Coordinators continue to receive ongoing training regarding the dynamics of and compliance issues surrounding sexual and gender-based misconduct.
-This includes attending trainings annually such as those put on by the Association for Title IX Administrators.
+This education includes attending annual trainings such as those put on by the Association for Title IX Administrators.